ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 As with regular HTML, relative paths are permitted for local resources on the same server.

-### Links, reference-style
+### Links, reference style

-_Reference-style_ links use a second pair of square brackets, inside of which you place a label of your own choosing to identify the link.
+Reference-style links use a second pair of square brackets, inside of which you place a label of your own choosing to identify the link.
 The two squares of brackets may, optionally, be separated by a space if you wish.

 ~~~markdown
 This is [an example][id] reference-style link.